anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_4/README.md

    relations `po-loc` (accesses on a variable within a single thread), `rf` (edges from a write to a read that observes the value written), `co` (total order on writes to the variable), and `fr` (edges from a read to a write that read missed).
+I've labeled this union `cb`.
 In the model, this check is called `coherence`.
 *  herd rejects wirings where atomic read-modify-write instructions observably don't execute atomically, (e.g. for a compare and swap, the variable takes on a new value in its coherence order in between the value we compared against